 Now with the company I’m at, it’s a bit in the middle.
 It’s established but yet small enough to make your own path.

-Your Goals will Change
+Your Goals Will Change All the Time

 To conclude this post, I want to save the most important for last: your goals will change.
 I thought I wanted to blog and do social media full-time post-graduate.
 Throughout college, I built this platform so that when I did graduate, I would be able to dive in full-time.
 As I was approaching my last few weeks of college, I quickly realized that maybe that’s not what I want to do.

-During these past few months at my new job, I’ve been putting my blog and social media on the backburner.
+During these past few months at my new job, I’ve been putting my blog and social media on the back burner.
 I’ve always told my friends that I wouldn’t be on Instagram or Facebook if I didn’t make money on social media.
 I would still have my blog, though – don’t worry.
 It’s my little outlet in life from all this chaos that’s mostly self-imposed, ha.

 As I get older, I find that I’m slowly becoming more and more private with my life.
 I’ve shared enough over the years.